Comparison inequalities and fastest-mixing Markov chains: Fastest-mixing monotone birth-and-death chains. Fastest-mixing monotone birth-and-death chains

-In this subsection we consider the monotone FMMCs given by~\eqref{fastpi} for log-concave pmfs~$\pi$ and show (\refT{T:pivarying}) that the uniquely slowest to mix in separation (at every time~$t$) is obtained by setting $\pi =$\ uniform.
-Our first two results of this subsection consider ergodic birth-and-death chains and their so-called strong stationary duals and do not need any assumption about log-concavity of~$\pi$.
-By ``ergodic'' we mean that the chain is assumed to be aperiodic, irreducible, and positive recurrent (the third of which follows automatically from the first two since our state space is finite) and so settles down to its unique stationary distribution.
+In this subsection we consider the monotone FMMCs given by (\ref{fastpi}) for log-concave p.m.f.'s $\pi$ and show (Theorem~\ref{Tpivarying}) that the uniquely slowest to mix in separation (at every time $t$) is obtained by setting $\pi= \mbox{uniform}$.
+Our first two results of this subsection consider ergodic birth-and-death chains and their so-called strong stationary duals and do not need any assumption about log-concavity of $\pi$.
+By ``ergodic'' we mean that the chain is assumed to be aperiodic, irreducible, and positive recurrent (the third of which follows automatically from the first two since our state space is finite) and so settles down to its unique stationary distribution. \begin{proposition} Let $X$ be an ergodic monotone birth-and-death chain on $\Xc= \{0,\ldots , n\}$ with stationary p.m.f. $\pi$, (death, hold, birth) transition probabilities $(q_i, r_i, p_i)$ satisfying